Luis8492/ShogiView/README.md

 - Parse and render KIF-formatted game records inside ` ```kif` code blocks
 - Update the board and captured pieces in real time while highlighting the previous move's origin and destination
 - Navigate the moves with **First / Back / Forward / Last** buttons
-- Provide keyboard shortcuts to move through positions with the ←/→ and Home/End keys
+- Provide keyboard shortcuts to move through positions with the ←/→ and Home/End keys when the viewer or its controls are focused
 - Start or stop autoplay with the space key or toolbar button
 - Jump to and start playback from any move number
 - Support branching variations with breadcrumbs, a button to return to the parent line, and a dropdown to select variations